cozypet/cozypet/README.md

 👋 Hi, I’m Han Heloir

-I’m a Generative AI Solutions Architect at MongoDB, specializing in AI-driven applications, data architecture, and retrieval-augmented generation (RAG).
+I’m a Generative AI Solutions Architect, specializing in AI-driven applications, data architecture, and retrieval-augmented generation (RAG).
 With 15+ years of experience across finance, retail, manufacturing, and telecom, I help organizations design scalable AI solutions that leverage MongoDB’s converged data and AI layer.

 🔹 Exploring the intersection of AI, vector search, and knowledge retrieval 🔹 Passionate about real-time AI applications and system integration